Jonathan King

 Jonathan King (born Kenneth George King; 6 December 1944) is an English singer, songwriter and record producer.
 He first came to prominence in 1965 when "Everyone's Gone to the Moon", a song that he wrote and sang while still an undergraduate, achieved chart success.
+King's career in the music industry was effectively ended in 2001, when he was convicted of sexually abusing five teenage boys.

-As an independent producer, he discovered and named the rock band Genesis in 1967, producing their first album From Genesis to Revelation.
+King discovered and named the rock band Genesis in 1967, producing their first album From Genesis to Revelation.
 He founded his own label UK Records in 1972.
 He released and produced songs for 10cc and the Bay City Rollers.
-In the 1970s King became known for hits that he performed and/or produced under different names, including "Johnny Reggae", "Loop di Love", "Sugar, Sugar", "Hooked on a Feeling", "Una Paloma Blanca" and "It Only Takes a Minute"; between September 1971 and 1972 alone he produced 10 top 30 singles in the UK.
+In the 1970s King became known for hits that he performed and/or produced under different names, including "Johnny Reggae", "Loop di Love", "Sugar, Sugar", "Hooked on a Feeling", "Una Paloma Blanca" and "It Only Takes a Minute"; between September 1971 and 1972 he produced 6 top 30 singles in the UK.

-While living in New York in the 1980s, King appeared on radio and television in the UK, including on the BBC's Top of the Pops and Entertainment USA.
-In the early 1990s he produced the Brit Awards, and from 1995 he selected and produced the British entries for the Eurovision Song Contest, including the winning entry in 1997, "Love Shine a Light" by Katrina and the Waves.
-Rod Liddle, in 2010, described him as "truly talented" and someone who could "storm the pop charts at will, under a hundred different disguises".
-The Guardian reported in 2002 that he had sold over 40 million records during his career.
+In the 1980s King appeared on radio and television in the UK, including on the BBC's Top of the Pops and Entertainment USA.
+In 1990-91 he produced the Brit Awards and in 1997 he selected and produced the winning British entry for the Eurovision Song Contest, "Love Shine a Light" by Katrina and the Waves.

 In September 2001, King was convicted of child sexual abuse and sentenced to seven years in prison for having sexually assaulted five boys, aged 14 and 15, in the 1980s.
 In November 2001, he was acquitted of 22 similar charges.
 He was released on parole in March 2005.
 A further trial for sexual offences against teenage boys resulted in several not guilty verdicts and the trial being abandoned in June 2018.

 Early life

 Family background

 King was born in a nursing home in Bentinck Street, Marylebone, London, the first child of George Frederick John "Jimmy" King, managing director at Tootal, a tie manufacturer, and his wife, Ailsa Linley Leon (1916–2007), a former actress.
 Originally from New Jersey, Jimmy King had moved to England when he was 14.
 He attended Oundle School and Trinity College, Cambridge, before joining the American Field Service during World War II and later Tootal Ties and Shirts as managing director.

 King's birth was a forceps delivery and a muscle on his upper lip was affected during it, giving him his slightly crooked smile.
-After he was born, the family lived in Gloucester Place, Marylebone, then moved to Surrey, where King and his younger brothers, James and Anthony, were raised in Brookhurst Grange, a mansion near Ewhurst.
+After he was born, the family lived in Gloucester Place, Marylebone, then moved to Surrey, where King and his younger brothers, James and Anthony, were raised in one of multiple properties that constitute Brookhurst Grange, near Ewhurst.